cedadev/flight-pipeline/README.md

 Repository for python code to concatenate data sources and construct new flight records for CEDA flight-finder

 ## Objectives:
-  - Mechanism for finding new flight ids/paths
+  - Mechanism for uploading new flights to stac index
   - Use ES Client to determine array of ids that currently exists in the index
-  - Construct Metadata 'properties' field
-  - Determine Spatial Coordinates and Temporal dates
   - Push new records

 ## Run Pipeline
-Run with command `python flight_update.py <filedir>`.
-Unless otherwise specified, __filedir__ should simply be jsons
+Run with command `python flight_update.py <filedir>`, where __filedir__ is the path to a directory of jsons that follow the STAC template.

+## STAC Template
+From the template, the following should be filled in:
+ - id (fnum/pcode * date)
+ - es_id (hash function for generating colours)
+ - description_path
+ - collection
+ - geometry.display.coordinates
+ - geometry.display.type (if coordinates are not MultiLineString)
+ - properties:
+   - data_format
+   - start_datetime
+   - end_datetime
+   - flight_num (if applicable)
+   - pcode (if applicable)
+   - aircraft
+   - variables
+   - location
+   - platform
+   - instruments
+   - pi